-When someone has a severe visual impairment or blindness, they have some options to assist them in safely navigating their environment.
-One option is having a guide dog: a four-legged partner who will guide them safely anywhere they need to go.
+When someone has a severe visual impairment or blindness, they have a couple options to help them safely navigate the world.
+One option is using a white cane to help them feel their way around.
+Another option is having a guide dog: a four-legged partner who will guide them safely anywhere they need to go.

 Guide dogs are essential to their human partners, and we recognize their hard work today on International Guide Dog Day.